10 Ways to Get Rid of Mice Naturally

 3. Mice are also repelled by camphor, lavender, and wormwood.
 You can find dried lavender in health food stores and some garden centers.

-4. If you do get a cat, sometimes, even just the scent of cats will be enough to deter mice from returning to an area.
+4. Sometimes just the scent of cats will be enough to deter mice from returning to an area.
 One reader says that sprinkling kitty litter around entrances to the house works well; after all, it smells like cat urine!

 5. Try using dryer sheets to keep mice out of linen closets or stored clothes.